 Breath of the Wild’s combat manages to cleverly balance a nuanced form of intricacy and difficulty while maintaining a semblance of accessibility, developing a harmonious relationship between the two extremes.
 Its traditional sense of combat is fairly standard, not offering much in novel value; however, notable elements and mechanics elevate the overall combat experience into a surprisingly complex, rewarding, and addictive system.
 Breath of the Wild has a fantastically diverse selection of idiosyncratic weaponry and equipment, all of which fit into a respective class.
 Chockfull of glimmering swords, enormous claymores, high-velocity spears, wooden clubs of sorts, boomerangs, elemental rods, and skeletal body parts, there is simply no shortage of interesting weaponry to be found in the illustrious world of Hyrule.
 An excellent and challenging mechanic introduced in Breath of the Wild is the immensely gratifying perfect dodge/guard system.
 Requiring a proficient level of skill and timing, executing a perfect dodge – dodging at the last moment of an enemy’s attack – will slow down time, allowing you to follow up with a flurry rush, an exceptional barrage of attacks.
 Performing a shield bash upon the last moment of an enemy’s attack will break their guard entirely, leaving them open for a follow up attack of your choice.
 Archery is another engrossing combat element that bears simplistic tendencies at first glance, but significantly deepens through moderate experience and understanding.
 There is an excellent selection of different arrow types available throughout your adventure, which can prove to be extremely useful in one instance and detrimental in another.
 Bomb arrows are excellent tools for dispersing large groups of enemies but can prematurely explode when exposed to extreme heat.
 Fire arrows are great for causing wildfires and eliminating cold obstacles/enemies, but are rendered completely useless when drawn out in precipitation.
 Lastly, drawing your bow whilst free-falling will result in a breathtaking slow-motion mechanic, allowing you to land gratifying headshots with exceptional precision.
 Just like any pristine example of gameplay flexibility and freedom, Breath of the Wild allows you to approach each non-scripted encounter in the method of your choosing.
 A prolific method of approach would be to utilize your arsenal of Runes and the surrounding environment as a means to prolong weapon durability.
 Speaking of which, weapon durability and degradation is a fickle double-edged sword as practically all weaponry is prone to breakage, with no resolution for repair.
 It is a heart-breaking mechanic that became less prominent as time trickled on, as I started to discover new weapons with enhanced properties such as increased strength and durability.
 The degradation system encourages diverse class utilization and tenacious pillaging as selective picking loses its relevance due to this deteriorating factor.
 Inventory slots and armor stats can be upgraded through the discovery and use of Korok seeds and Great Fairies respectfully.

 The stamina system is a welcome addition to the Legend of Zelda series, one that resonates with the core essence of the franchise and bodes extremely well in the plains of an open-world.
 Anything of effort requires stamina; sprinting, swimming, climbing, performing charged attacks, utilizing mid-air slow-motion, and paragliding – all of which are pooled together for a dynamic example of stamina management.
 Fortunately, you are able to increase your maximum number of hearts and stamina level in exchange for a collection of Spirit Orbs, which can be obtained by completing one of Breath of the Wild’s masterful Shrines.
 Shrines are brilliant bite-sized dungeons that last anywhere from 5-50 minutes depending on their intricacy and difficulty.
 With over one-hundred intricate shrines scattered across the expansive fields of Hyrule, Breath of the Wild has no shortage of capsulated moments of critical thinking.
-They’re abundant factor is also extremely convenient as Shrines serve as fast travel points.
+Their abundant nature is extremely convenient as Shrines also serve as fast travel points.
 Aside from a few combat challenges, no two shrines are the same, with each bearing their own idiosyncratic values, implementing wholly unique conventions that flip the predetermined realm of understanding.
 Shrines offer a nice fluctuation in pace and are an unabashed highlight in an impeccably crafted experience, outshining the seamless and intricate nature of anything that came before it.
 Shrine challenges stand above the originality, satisfaction, and creative nature of the Shrines themselves.
 Shrine challenges are unique tasks/objectives that must be completed to simply reveal or enter a shrine.
 These offer a nice change in pace from the traditional nature of the standard shrine, offering trails based on survival and utilizing the sheer open world as a micro sandbox for intricate puzzle solving instead of the inner wall confinements of a shrine.
 Traditional dungeons are notably sparse in comparison to the established Zelda standard, but offer a unique sense of scope and tribulation, a foreign concept to not only Breath of the Wild’s core structure but to the entire Zelda series as a whole.
 Exploring colossal Divine Beasts, while manipulating their movement and control for tangible accessibility and nuanced problem solving, is a testament to Breath of the Wild’s masterful execution in game direction and level design.
 When combined with the impeccable design of each enthralling Shrine, Breath of the Wild undoubtedly stands as one of the most intricately designed games of all-time, with very few titles matching its immaculate execution and level of success.

 In a lot of ways, The Legend of Zelda: Breath of the Wild is exactly what I expected from a modern take on the legendary series.
 It’s a natural evolution to the profound sense of adventure that was established over thirty years ago, cultivating an experience that also transcends those same expectations, surprising me immensely at every turn.
 Its extraordinary world is ripe with tantalizing goodies, an exquisite aura of mystery, and exceptional water cooler moments of discovery and wonder.
 It’s a thought-provoking experience that challenges your traditional perception of survival, traversal, and exploration, inviting you to overcome obstacles of any magnitude in ways that were thought to be impossible.
 With over 80 hours invested into this brilliant experience, there is still so much mystery patiently waiting to be discovered.
 Breath of the Wild is a masterclass in game design, a stellar example of rewarding experimentation and immaculate execution.
 Link’s latest adventure is the embodiment of harmonious balance, with each element in Breath of the Wild bearing two equal sides; the fruitful discoveries and points of interest serve meaningful and rewarding purpose, difficulty and tribulation quickly transition to resourcefulness and satisfaction, and degradation serves as a double-edge sword – offering a new light on tenacious exploration.
 Breath of the Wild is a bona fide masterpiece that exceeds the prolific standards of modern conventions, reinventing the very structure of an oversaturated genre.
 The Legend of Zelda: Breath of the Wild is the best open-world game bar none and a front-running candidate for the greatest video game of all-time.